Here's a short illustration of Brainhat at work.

 the nature of its conclusions.

-Program statements are propositions (facts) and inference
+are natural language propositions (facts) and inference

-Taken together, they motivate goal-oriented
+Taken together, knowledge and context motivate goal-oriented

 Brainhat can interact with you and with other Brainhats.